 As I expected, this comment turned a few heads given that it is a very bold claim and seeing as we’re only halfway through the year.
 Personally, I feel that I didn’t effectively explain why I have this opinion so I’m going to try and enlighten you on my thought process behind this.
 Expect a much less restrictive structured approach as my reviews, this is more of an open discussion.

 Oh yeah I should say now that this will contain major spoilers for Space Patrol Luluco and I will probably reference small plot devices of other Trigger shows to help back up my points.
-You have been warned.

 Incredibly detailed and consistent animation